NLP 8505

 April 27:

-- Final Presentations and Projects Due
+- Projects Due